Podcast: Bulgaria’s Martin Kuvandzhiev, Bitcoin Gold developer

 The dream of a world currency, as well as a reliable store of value, these can only come true if the Bitcoin transaction fees come down close to zero.
 The good news is that will happen with the Lightening network, and is already happening as the new Segwit code is adopted by more Bitcoin wallets, 2018 may turn out to be the year when Bitcoin’s protocol makes these giant leaps forward.

-As for the massive price volatility in price, this makes pricing goods in Bitcoin unrealistic, for now.
+As for the massive price volatility, this makes pricing goods in Bitcoin unrealistic, for now.
 I can see volatility reducing if the market capitalisation of bitcoin reaches $1 trillion.
 More than 10 times the current price.
 With over 50 Bitcoin hedge funds about to be launched, that may move things in that direction.
 Bitcoin needs to reside in a registered product without the difficulty of personal storage for the really big money to be interested in investing a small part of their portfolio in crypto assets.

 While the Bitcoin project could ultimately fail, the progress so far is impressive.
 Bitcoin Gold is controversial for now, but I have a feeling that not only will we be witnessing the young Martin Kuvandzhiev help put Bulgaria on the crypto map but Bitcoin Gold may turn out to surprise us all and be more popular than much of the Bitcoin media first predicted.